AdolfotULS/RefImporter/README.md

 ### Usage

-When you run the program, it will open the main GUI window.
-From there, you can use the interface to import references (details of the functionality depend on further code or documentation).
+1. Launch the application; the main GUI window will appear.
+2. Click the button to select your `.csproj` file.
+3. Click the button to select the folder containing your `.dll` files.
+4. The application checks which DLLs are already referenced and adds missing ones as needed.
+5. Success and error messages inform you of the results.

 ## Project Structure

-- `Program.cs`: Main entry point, launches the GUI.
+- `Program.cs`: Main entry point.
+Initializes and runs the graphical interface.
-- `View/ImporterGUI.cs`: The main form for the application.
+- `View/ImporterGUI.cs`: Implements the main Windows Form, handles user interaction, file dialogs, reference importing, and error handling.
-- `Properties/AssemblyInfo.cs`: Assembly metadata and versioning.
+- `Properties/AssemblyInfo.cs`: Assembly metadata and versioning information.

 ## Contributing

-Pull requests and issues are welcome!
+Contributions, issues, and feature requests are welcome!

 ## License